 At PrimeHealth, we know you can cure IBS if you identify the root cause of your symptoms.
 To do this, we lead patients through a 5-step process:

 - Inquire about medications.
 Some medications help treat IBS.
 At PrimeHealth, we try to keep medications to a minimum to focus on functional treatments but recognize that some conditions must be treated with antibiotics.
+The most commonly prescribed medications include PEG, linaclotide, and lubiprostone for IBS-C and antispasmodics and diphenoxylate for IBS-D.

 - Make lifestyle changes.
 Regular exercise, resting your bowel using intermittent fasting, and stress management may help alleviate IBS symptoms.
 Meditation, yoga, and spending time outside are all good ways to manage chronic stress.